 16. Helps You Create Communities and Memberships

-Thanks to plugins and extensions like BuddyPress for WordPress, bbPress, and the WooCommerce Subscription plugin, now you can enhance your online store and add support for your community, build user engagement and even create monthly memberships.
+Thanks to the WordPress plugins and extensions like BuddyPress, bbPress, and the WooCommerce Subscription plugin, now you can enhance your online store and add support for your community, build user engagement and even create monthly memberships.

 17. Lightweight Design & Performance